jhanley634/testing-tools/problem/reviewing/reviewing.md

     def sqrt(n):
         """Returns square root of a non-negative number.

         >>> sqrt(9)
         3.0
         """

 If you use this format,
 you *should* regularly execute such tests, perhaps through a `Makefile` target.

 For example: `$ python -m doctest *.py`

+#comments -- extract helper
+Comments are good.

+Sometimes the *need* for a comment helps illuminate what is unclear.
+\blank

+Here is a fairly common pattern:

+    def foo():
+         # Do step 1.
+         bar()
+         baz()

+         # Do step 2.
+         qux()

+         # Do step 3.
+         ...

+#comments -- extract helper
+Feeling a need to call out each step, in a comment, suggests that perhaps an **identifier** should be used, rather than a comment.

+    def foo():
+        step1()
+        step2()
+        step3()

+    def step1():
+        bar()
+        baz()

+#extract helper
+In general, defining a **helper** function is a good idea;
+do it often.
+\blank

+In the real world, one often encounters copy-n-pasted code.

+When you see the 2nd occurence of code, think "extract helper?"

+When you see the 3rd occurence, **definitely** extract it into a helper.
+\blank

+You may need to parameterize.

+Don't be afraid, this is a good thing.
+It shows that a pattern is valuable, so valuable it is used multiple times, so it is worth devoting a bit of effort to tease out "What's really happening here?
+What are the parameters that matter?"

 <!---